-After the Conceptual Plan is approved and a complete Preliminary Plat Approval application is submitted to the Town copies of the Preliminary Plat Approval application shall be forwarded to all appropriate agencies for their review and comment and the Town Manager and/or Planner shall schedule a date for official receipt and review of the Preliminary Plat on the next available Planning Commission agenda.
+After the Conceptual Plan is approved and a Preliminary Plat Approval application is submitted to the Town, the Town Planner shall review and determine within thirty (30) days whether the application is complete.
+If the application is incomplete, the Applicant shall be required to resubmit a complete application.
+After the Town Planner determines that the Conceptual Plan application is complete, copies of the Preliminary Plat Approval application shall be forwarded to all appropriate agencies for their review and comment and the Town Manager and/or Planner shall schedule a date for official receipt and review of the Preliminary Plat on a Planning Commission agenda within the next sixty (60) days.
+The Planning Commission review date may be continued for an additional period if in the judgment of the Planning Commission and Town Staff additional time is required to address comments from reviewing agencies pursuant to Section 538.2.